telerik/document-processing-docs/libraries/radpdfprocessing/editing/radfixeddocumenteditor.md

 position: 6
 ---

 # RadFixedDocumentEditor

-The __RadFixedDocumentEditor__ class allows you to create a [RadFixedDocument]({%slug radpdfprocessing-model-radfixeddocument%}) in a flow-like manner.
-The editor provides methods that enable the generation of documents, which automatically flows to pages.
+**RadFixedDocumentEditor** allows you to create a [RadFixedDocument]({%slug radpdfprocessing-model-radfixeddocument%}) in a flow-like manner and insert all desired elements one after another.
+When the document is rendered, the size of the elements will be automatically calculated.
+The editor provides a convenient API that enables the generation of documents, which automatically flow to pages.

 * [Creating RadFixedDocumentEditor](#creating-radfixeddocumenteditor)